Skip to main content

 The account manager writes a fresh prompt for the email copy.
 The creative specialist writes a fresh prompt for the ad assets.
 The outreach specialist writes a fresh prompt for the cold sequences.
 Three prompts, three interpretations, one client brand.
 The email sounds like Mailchimp wrote it.
 The ads sound like a performance marketer wrote them.
 The LinkedIn sequence sounds like a different company entirely.

-The patch most agencies apply is the brand prompt document.
-A Notion page.
-A Google Doc.
-A pinned Slack message.
-It holds the brand voice, the tone rules, the color palette notes, the vocabulary the client uses and the vocabulary they never use.
+The patch most agencies apply is the brand prompt document: a Notion page, a Google Doc, a pinned Slack message.
+It holds the brand voice, the tone rules, the vocabulary the client uses and the vocabulary they never use.
 Before every AI session, the good team members paste it in.
 The ones running behind skip it.
 When the account manager leaves, the document stops getting updated.
 Six months later, the brand has quietly drifted.

 Claude Skills are not a prompt.
 They are a persistent instruction architecture.
 The brand rules, the benchmark targets, the output format, the framework for the specific task — all of it lives in the skill file.
 Every time the skill is invoked, that context is already there.
 No pasting.
 No forgetting.
 No drift.

 A Claude Skill is a markdown file that lives in Claude's settings as a reusable instruction set.
-When a team member activates a skill, Claude reads it before starting the task.
-The skill tells Claude not just what to do but how to think about the task: what benchmarks matter, what frameworks to apply, what the output should look like, and what to avoid.
+When a team member activates a skill, Claude reads it before starting the task — telling Claude not just what to do but how to think about the task: what benchmarks matter, what frameworks to apply, what the output should look like, and what to avoid.

 The difference between a Claude Skill and a prompt is the difference between a trained specialist and a freelancer you brief once.
 The freelancer does the job according to whatever they understood from the brief.
 The specialist brings a framework, a benchmark awareness, and a set of best practices they apply regardless of how the brief is written.